Turning Small Acquisitions into Big Business Transformations

 Standard culture assessments help businesses understand the broader cultural and ways of working differences between the two organizations, but rarely provide enough insight into how the cultural differences will impact the ways of working.
 Nor do they place an emphasis on what the acquirer can or should do for the acquired business.
-You should broaden your culture assessments to identify key processes where digital capabilities are likely to have high impact such as product development, experience, marketing and sales.
+You should broaden your culture assessments to identify key processes where digital capabilities are likely to have a high impact such as product development, experience, marketing and sales.

 Quickly Integrate New Talent

 The most effective ways to integrate the new organization and accelerate your digital journey is to quickly include talent from the acquired digital organization.
 You can do this in two ways:

 - Look for individuals who you could move into your existing digital transformation program or team.

 - Place one of the digital founders into a leadership role within your organization where they will be a significant stakeholder for your digital transformation activities.